isu-ese/arc-mlp/README.md

 make install
 ```

 *Note: There is a healthy chance that you'll get errors regarding Rscript or other missing programs.
 These errors can be safely ignored.
-They are only used to build the README.md file which is not needed to use the tool.*
+They are only used to build the README.md file of the pp project which is not needed to use the tool.*

 ### Fonts